dzik1331/ng-intervals/README.md

 # Intervals
-Show used intervals on asis
+Show used intervals on axis

 # Install
 `npm install ng-intervals`